 - a.
-Maintain existing data layers and also plan to add new layers that include the temperature and precipitation outputs from the Montana Climate Assessment. - b.
-Perform analysis and update the Climate data layers.
-Existing layers are based upon the period from 1980 to 2010. - c.
-Publish all MSDI Climate data, in compliance with standards, to the Montana GIS Data List.
+Maintain and improve Montana's 1991 2020 climate normal data layers. - b.
+Develop and perform analysis of future climate normals across Montana using CMIP6 climate projections. - c.
+Publish all new MSDI Climate data, in compliance with standards, to the Montana GIS Data List as they become available.